ECP-WarpX/WarpX/Docs/source/running_cpp/parameters.rst

     - ``backwardeuler`` is a fully-implicit, first-order in time scheme for E-update (default).
     - ``laxwendroff`` is the semi-implicit, second order in time scheme for E-update.
-    Comparing the two methods, LaxWendroff may be more prone to developing oscillations, while Backward Euler is more robust.
-However, since LaxWendroff is second order in time, it has a higher order of accuracy compared to BackwardEuler.
+    Comparing the two methods, LaxWendroff is more prone to developing oscillations and requires a smaller timestep for stability.
+On the other hand, Backward Euler is more robust but is first order accurte in time compared to the second-order Lax-Wendroff method.

 * ``macroscopic.sigma``, ``macroscopic.epsilon``, ``macroscopic.mu`` (`double`)
     The conductivity, permittivity, and permeability of the computational medium, respectively.